cs-uob/COMS10012/docs/exercises/web/censusexplorer.md

 3\.
 The server is now listening on the network, but it will refuse connections for security reasons from remote machines.
 Find the mariadb root password (it's in `/vagrant/secure-setup.sql` if you followed my instructions) and log in to mariadb as root (`mysql -u root -p` then enter the password).

-Run the command `SELECT name, host FROM mysql.user;` and you should see an entry with user vagrant and host localhost.
+Run the command `SELECT user, host FROM mysql.user;` and you should see an entry with user vagrant and host localhost.
 We now want to allow vagrant to log in from anywhere, so run this:

-    UPDATE mysql.user SET host='%' WHERE name='vagrant';
+    UPDATE mysql.user SET host='%' WHERE user='vagrant';

 `vagrant` can now log in from anywhere, but back when we created the databases, the `sample-data.sql` contained the line `GRANT ALL ON census.* to 'vagrant'@'localhost';` which we need to update now to allow remote access.
 Grants are entries in `mysql.db`, try this: